-While it is very easy to ‘passively’ forgive an offender, with a simple ‘I forgive you’, the challenge comes when you are reminded of their offence every time you see them.
+This devotional is where ‘psychology meets scripture’ on the topic of forgiveness.
+Oftentimes, we passively forgive an offender, with a simple ‘I forgive you’, however, the challenge comes when you are reminded of their offence every time you see them.
 Or when you find it hard to get rid of that negative memory.
-Sometimes these recurring memories and feelings, make you question whether you have really forgiven them or not.
-So what do we do when we have forgiven but we still remember?
+Sometimes these recurring memories and feelings make you question whether you have really forgiven them or not.